5gucl-idrbt/Openstack-Devstack/README.md

 qemu-system-x86_64 -m 2048 -smp 4 -hda ./vm_0001-focal-server-cloudimg-amd64.qcow2 \
       -cdrom ./cidata.iso -device e1000,netdev=net0 -netdev user,id=net0,hostfwd=tcp::5555-:22 -nographic
 ```
+If you are facing any issue for customization then run this command

+>sudo update-grub

 your image will be in .qcow2 format with new name

 we have to convert it to the .img file